thegrunge36/adaptive-video-encoder-releases/README.md

 **Is the source code available?** No. The application is proprietary; only compiled releases are distributed on GitHub (releases + issues).
 It requires a valid license key (or an active trial) to run.

+**Do I need to install anything else?** No. Zero dependencies: everything is bundled inside the app.
+Download, launch, activate.

-**Is there a graphical interface?** Yes!
-A native graphical interface is available on Windows, Linux and macOS.
-The command line remains available for automation and scripting.
+**Is there a graphical interface?** Yes — it's the only way to use the tool.
+Native graphical interface on Windows, Linux and macOS.

-**What platforms are supported?** Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). ffmpeg and ffprobe are bundled — only mkvmerge and dovi_tool need to be installed separately.
+**What platforms are supported?** Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3).
+Everything is bundled, nothing extra to install.

 **Is this only for 4K?** No, the tool is excellent for 1080p too.
 Particularly on Blu-ray remuxes with film grain (classics, horror, 35mm auteur films) or complex scenes (action, sci-fi).

-**Do I need to install ffmpeg separately?** No. ffmpeg and ffprobe are bundled inside the binary.
-Download, run, done.

-**Dolby Vision doesn't work — why?** `dovi_tool` must be installed separately (see Installation above).
-Without it, the encoder falls back to HDR10 only.
+**Is Dolby Vision handled automatically?** Yes.
+Metadata extraction, preservation and reinjection are automatic and built in — nothing to install or configure.

 **Does Profile 7 → 8.1 conversion work?** Yes, it's the default.
 Profile 7 (FEL/MEL) is extracted and reinjected as 8.1, compatible with most modern Dolby Vision players.

 **Why are my files larger than with other encoders?** Intentional design choice — maximum detail and HDR metadata preservation.
-To cap file size, use `--max-bitrate`.
+To cap file size, a maximum-bitrate setting is available in the app.

-**Encoding speed?** The tool uses x265 `slower` or `veryslow` presets — not a fast encoder, a *good* one.
-For faster encoding use `--no-veryslow`.
+**Encoding speed?** The tool prioritizes quality over speed.
+A faster preset setting is available in the app if you'd rather speed things up.

 **What if it doesn't work for my files?** Open an issue on GitHub or ask on Discord — happy to help.